 This abundant stand of tree ferns with new shoots inspires because Osa Conservation has succeeded where others have not succeeded in getting these ancient plants to propogate.
 It inspires more broadly due to the success of the organization to protect the land in the region.

 Our team was in the Osa with some friends from Colombia who are in the process of planning the next stage of a large scale conservation initiative.
 They came to Costa Rica for inspiration on new methodologies for conservation, and they found what they were looking for in the Osa, most impactfully during their visit at Osa Conservation.
 That impact was on display at a book fair in the form of this gem of a book.
 You can be sure it will be on the shelf at Authentica, along with that coffee we keep mentioning.

-Before moving to Costa Rica in the mid-1990s one member of our team was working for a few years at a desk with images like the one above taped to the walls around the desk, and postcards from the previous century, like the one to the right, scattered about for inspiration.
+Before moving to Costa Rica in the mid-1990s I was working for a few years at a desk with images like the one above taped to the walls around the desk, and postcards from the previous century, like the one to the right, scattered about for inspiration.